gschmutz/bigdata-spark-workshop/11a-scheduling-with-airflow-3.x/README.md

 ![](./images/airflow-with-dag-details-error3.png)

-If the taks run successfully, then you can now also run the other 4 downstream tasks.
+If the task runs successfully, you can now also run the other 4 downstream tasks.

 ![](./images/airflow-with-dag-details-error4.png)

-Click on the large red bar representing the task (right above the green cell for the first task) to see the details for this job run.
-Here also click on **Clear Run** button and on the pop-up window select **Clear only failed tasks**
+Click on the bar representing the previously failed job run (right above the green cell for the first task) to see the details for this job run.
+Here also click on **Clear Dag Run** button and on the pop-up window select **Clear only failed tasks**

 ![](./images/airflow-with-dag-details-error5.png)